 Are you eager to become a Tech Lead or an Architect so that you will have the power to design the perfect system in the way you always wanted to?.
 Well, sorry to be the one telling you that you may end up sitting in long boring meetings, trying to convince the people who don’t even want to hear you, writing the documents in Confluence etc more than getting your hands-on system design.

 It is very hard to think about improving the performance of that one tricky query when your neck is paining severely.
 So, first go get the proper work desk setup before it is too late.

-Your monthly paycheck is not only result of your own hard work, it also includes lots of help from open-source developers, blog posts, StackOverflow answers.
+Your monthly paycheck is not entirely the result of your own hard work; it also includes lots of help from open-source developers, blog posts, StackOverflow answers.
 Don’t forget to thank the people who helped you.

-Have some long-term career goals so that you won’t loose career focus due to temporary day-to-day frustrations.
+Have some long-term career goals so that you won’t lose career focus due to temporary day-to-day frustrations.

 While it feels good to be in an echo chamber where everyone will agree to everything you say, have someone who can tell you that you are wrong on your face.

-We don’t have infinite amount of time to learn and master every programming language, framework and tool.
+We don’t have an infinite amount of time to learn and master every programming language, framework, and tool.
 So, learn what may help you in the near future, and you can learn other things if need be.
-Follow Purpose Driven Learning than just randomly tinkering around with everything that appeared on Tech Twitter or Hacker News.
+Follow Purpose-Driven Learning than just randomly tinkering around with everything that appeared on Tech Twitter or Hacker News.

-As you gain more experience you will be spending more time with people than code.
-So, if you are a “I hate people management” type, then understand that there is no way around.
+As you gain more experience, you will be spending more time with people than code.
+So, if you are an “I hate people management” type, then understand that there is no way around.
 So try to improve soft skills.

 Life is too short to make all the mistakes by yourself and learn from them.
 Find a good mentor and get some guidance.